-All 39 people who were found dead inside a truck container in England on Wednesday were Chinese nationals, Essex Police confirmed Thursday morning.
+All 39 people who were found dead inside a truck container in England on Wednesday were Chinese nationals, Essex Police confirmed on Thursday morning.

 The victims included 31 men and 8 women, one of whom police described as a “young adult woman.”
 The grim discovery is reminiscent of a similar incident in 2000 when 58 Chinese stowaways died in a truck traveling by ferry from Belgium to Britain.